What we know about the Omicron variant

 When a virus is circulating widely and causing numerous infections, the likelihood of the virus mutating increases.
 The more opportunities a virus has to spread, the more opportunities it has to undergo changes.

-New variants like Omicron are a reminder that the COVID-19 pandemic is still far from over.
-It is therefore essential that people get the vaccine when available to them and continue to follow existing advice on preventing the spread of the virus, including keeping physical distance, use of masks, regular handwashing, hygiene of the surfaces touched by hand and keeping indoor areas well ventilated.
+New variants like Omicron are a reminder that the COVID-19 pandemic is far from over.
+It is therefore essential that people get the vaccine when available to them and continue to follow existing advice on preventing the spread of the virus, including physical distancing, wearing masks, regular handwashing and keeping indoor areas well ventilated.

 It is also crucial that vaccines and other public health measures are accessible everywhere.
-Inequity in access to vaccines leaves lower income countries – many of them in Africa – at the mercy of COVID-19.
+Vaccine inequity leaves lower income countries – many of them in Africa – at the mercy of COVID-19.
 Well-supplied countries must urgently deliver the doses they promised.

 Where is the Omicron variant present?

 Omicron has now been detected in most countries, after the variant was first detected in November 2021.